Kitware/Remus/Readme.md

 ## Using the Client API ##

 The client interface for remus revolves around the ```remus::Client``` class.
-The remus client class connects to a single remus server and is uses blocking communication patterns.
+The client uses a request reply strategy with the server, and each call on the client will block while it waits for a response from the server.
 All data passed between the client and server is wrapped in ```remus::client::Job*``` classes.

 ### Server Connection ###